In many ways, 2020 was a year of reckoning for online businesses.

 3. Content Marketing

-Optimize all of your content – product titles and descriptions, ad copy, product review posts, video ads, and articles – to make it easier for consumers and search engines to find your pages and products.
+When you’re creating an e-commerce content marketing strategy, focus on keywords.
+By optimizing content ranging from product titles and descriptions to ad copy, product review posts, video ads, and articles, you make it easier for consumers and search engines to find your pages and products.

 4. Email Marketing

 These days, people only invite you into their inboxes when they trust your brand.
-Once someone has given you their email, use email marketing to your advantage by delivering value with every campaign.
+That’s why, once someone has given you their email, it’s vital that you use email marketing to your advantage by delivering value with every campaign.

 5. Affiliate Marketing